 Car insurance providers also won’t cover damage if a driver intentionally causes an accident or damages their own vehicle.
 So, if a motorist goes out looking to wreck on the icy roads and that motive is uncovered during the claims process, then claims would be denied.

-If your state has closed roads, warned drivers about driving or announced driving restrictions, I would advise you to be mindful of this and stay home if possible.
-Driving in severe weather can impede emergency workers and snowplows that need to be out on the roadways – and put your vehicle, and your life, at risk.
+If your state has closed roads, warned drivers about driving or announced driving restrictions, stay home if possible.
+Driving in severe weather can impede emergency workers and snowplows that must be out on the roadways.

 — Penny Gusner contributed to this story.

 Mass.gov.
 “State of Emergency Information.”
 Accessed January 2023.